 Keep it Organized

-Take advantage of hanging file folders and stackable letter trays.
+One of my favorite office bookshelf decor ideas is to take advantage of hanging file folders and stackable letter trays.
 You can find some really pretty palettes of folders and desk accessories in many online stores.

 Go Old School

-Binders can look great, too, if they are all the same size, and color and are grouped together with simple elegant labels.
+Binders can look great, too, if they are all the same size, and color and are grouped with simple elegant labels.
 Dark print on white is my favorite – classic and simple.
 And keeps things looking uniform and clean.

 We purchase hard square binders and avoid the floppy edges so that they are always forming nice crisp lines that don’t add any business to the shelves.